saratona/KSQLDB/README.md

 In this way we created a new topic `wikipedia.parsed.replica` that is a replica of `wikipedia.parsed`.

 You have to register the same schema for the replicated topic as was created for the original topic.
-Run the file schema-replica.sh:
+Run the file `schema-replica.sh`:

     ./scripts/schema-replica.sh

 In this file there are two commands:
-- the first saves the schema of the topic `wikipedia.parsed` in the variable SCHEMA:
+- the first saves the schema of the topic `wikipedia.parsed` in the variable `SCHEMA`:

       SCHEMA=$(docker-compose exec schema-registry curl -s -X GET http://schema-registry:8081/subjects/wikipedia.parsed-value/versions/latest | jq .schema